Row of beehives in a UK apiary representing bee health and disease management

 Bee inspector examining brood frames for signs of honey bee disease

-Honey bee diseases and pests are an unavoidable part of beekeeping, but with regular inspections, good hygiene and clear guidance they can be managed.
-This page provides an overview of the main disease and pest groups that affect colonies in the UK and explains how they link to hive hygiene and day-to-day management.
+Honey bee diseases and pests are an unavoidable part of beekeeping, but with regular inspections, good hive hygiene and clear guidance they can be managed.
+This page provides an overview of the main disease and pest groups that affect colonies in the UK and explains how they link to day-to-day management, seasonal decision-making and the wider year in the apiary.

 For practical purposes, it helps to think about honey bee health problems in a few main groups: